 The price of new technology products is initially very high and gets slowly decreased over time as products become outdated over time.

 As the name implies, psychological pricing targets the human psyche through neuromarketing techniques in order to induce the purchases of products or services.
 Psychological pricing is a methodology for pricing products in a way that makes them more attractive to consumers.

 This can include deals that cause FOMO for the customer and makes it hard for them to resist a good deal.

 A very common and obvious example of psychological pricing includes pricing a $100 product or service at $99.99.
 Believe it or not, but your brain is likely to consider purchasing an item that flat out says $100, compared to a product that is priced at $99.99.

 Even though the difference is a measly penny, the psychological pricing is in place to help induce you to think that it’s a fair price.

 Another example is the BUY ONE GET ONE FREE deal option.
 Although the cost of the second item is already baked into the original price, this psychological pricing trick causes you to perceive this kind of pricing as a deal.

-The bundle pricing strategy is a great marketing pricing strategy that is effective in helping increase the average order value made by customers.
+The bundle pricing strategy is a great marketing pricing strategy that is effective in helping increase the average order value .
 The bundle pricing strategy is when you offer customers two or more related items that are meant to compliment their original purchase.
 It’s a cross selling technique that can bring a ton of value to both businesses and customers.

-In order for the bundle pricing strategy to be effective it’s important that you recommended additional items to your customers that will complement their main purchase.
+For the bundle pricing strategy to be effective it’s important to recommended additional items to your customers that will complement their main purchase.